Practical Ways to Handle Customer Complaints in a Restaurant

 The Customer Is Always Right

 You might even consider thanking him for his constructive advice if you can manage to sound sincere.
-Anything less than commiseration or—if you can manage it—a solution will only rile him up more.
-That's not in your restaurant's best interests.
+Anything less than commiseration or — if you can manage it — a solution will only rile him up more, and that's not in your restaurant's best interests.
 You want your customers to go away talking about how great your food was, not that crazy guy seated a couple of tables over that no one could shut up.

 Be Aware of Body Language